 Local Plan 2016-2036

-The consultation on the preferred options for the Local Plan 2036 will start on Friday 30th June 2017.
+The preferred options document for the Local Plan 2036 has been published for consultation.
+The consultation period runs from Friday 30th June to Friday 25th August 2017.

 Current Local Plan documents